Create a Survey in less than 60 seconds!

 How to Ensure Your ICPs are Up-to-date?

-Now that you have done your customer profile analysis, it does not mean that the work is over.
-In fact, what is more, important is that these profiles are consistently updated and improved in order to ensure the smooth running of operations.
+Now that you have done your customer profile analysis, it does not mean the work is over.
+What is more important is that these profiles are consistently updated and improved to ensure the smooth running of operations.
 The accuracy of your buyer personas also depends on your ICPs.

 Here are a few ways to ensure that your ICPs are up-to-date: –